 Possible causes solution Low amplification efficiency Make sure the primers and template are not degraded.
 Optimize the reaction system, such as adjusting primer concentration, annealing temperature, and time.
 Besides, try to redesign the primers.
 For templates with high GC content, the initial denaturation time can be appropriately extended.
 The stencil concentration is low Increase the template concentration.
 If a diluted template is used, reduce the dilution ratio, or use gradient dilution to determine the optimal amount of template added.
 Template degradation Use a new template.
 The target sequence is too long In general, the target fragment length is between 80-200 bp.
 PCR inhibitors are present in the reaction system Try diluting or repreparing the template (the template can be purified) as inhibitors are usually in the template.

-Mg2 + concentration is not enough concentration of Mg 2+ .
-When optimizing the Mg 2+ final concentration, it is recommended to increase the concentration by 0.5 mM each time.
+Mg2+ concentration is not enough For some qPCR reactions, it may be necessary to increase the final concentration of Mg2+.
+When optimizing the Mg2+ final concentration, it is recommended to increase the concentration by 0.5 mM each time.